-Players should keep a separate card for AC and SC.
+Players should keep a separate card for AC and SC and results recorded on the relevant card only.
+A Short Croquet Handicap Card is downloadable.

 If an AC handicap comes down, the SC handicap should be manually adjusted accordingly.

-Movement of an SC handicap either way has no bearing on a player's AC handicap.
+Movement of an SC handicap either way has no impact on a player's AC handicap.

 Initial Short Croquet handicaps should be based upon each player's Association Croquet handicap.
 When a player does not have an Association Croquet handicap, the Club Handicapper must decide.
 In the absence of a Club Handicapper, contact a nearby CA Handicapper.